ReScience/rescience.github.io/03-edit.md

 A submission takes the form of a
-[Pull Request](https://help.github.com/articles/using-pull-requests/) which is a mechanism in github to request the integration of some code into a repository.
+[Pull Request](https://help.github.com/articles/using-pull-requests/) which is a mechanism in GitHub to request the integration of some code into a repository.
 We use this mechanism as the primary source for the review because it allows to precisely comment each source and to exchange with the author.
-If you're unfamiliar with github, do not hesitate to ask advices and informations to the editor in charge of editing the submission.
+If you're unfamiliar with GitHub, do not hesitate to ask advices and informations to the editor in charge of editing the submission.
 You can have a look at what a full [submission](https://github.com/ReScience/ReScience-submission/pull/3) looks like.